John Bingham, 7th Earl of Lucan: Gambling

-At the time, casinos could open only between 2:00 pm and 4:00 am, so Lucan often gambled into the early hours of the morning.
+At the time, casinos could open only between 2:00 pm and 4:00 am, so Lucan often gambled into the early hours.
 He took tablets to deal with his insomnia and therefore usually awoke around lunchtime.
 On 7 November, though, he broke routine and called his solicitor early in the morning, and at 10:30 am took a call from Colquhoun.
 They arranged to eat at the Clermont at about 3:00 pm, but Lucan failed to appear.
 Colquhoun drove past the Clermont and Ladbroke clubs, and past Elizabeth Street, but could not find Lucan's car anywhere.
-Lucan also failed to arrive for his 1:00 pm lunch appointment with artist Dominic Elwes and banker Daniel Meinertzhagen, again at the Clermont.
+He also failed to arrive for his 1:00 pm lunch appointment with artist Dominic Elwes and banker Daniel Meinertzhagen, again at the Clermont.

 At 4:00 pm, Lucan called at a chemist's on Lower Belgrave Street, close to Veronica's home, and asked the pharmacist there to identify a small capsule.
 It turned out to be Limbitrol 5, a drug for the treatment of anxiety and depression.
 Lucan had apparently made several similar visits since he separated from his wife; he never told the pharmacist where he got the drugs.
 At 4:45 pm, he called a friend, literary agent Michael Hicks-Beach; between 6:30 pm and 7:00 pm, Lucan met with him at Hicks-Beach's flat on Elizabeth Street.
 Lucan wanted his help with an article on gambling he had been asked to write for an Oxford University magazine.

-Lucan drove Hicks-Beach home at about 8:00 pm, not in his Mercedes-Benz, but in "an old, dark, and scruffy Ford", possibly a Ford Corsair he borrowed from Michael Stoop several weeks earlier.
+Lucan drove Hicks-Beach home at about 8:00 pm, not in his Mercedes-Benz, but in "an old, dark, and scruffy Ford", possibly a Ford Corsair he had borrowed from Michael Stoop several weeks earlier.
 At 8:30 pm, he called the Clermont to check on a reservation for dinner with Greville Howard and friends.
 Howard had called him at 5:15 pm and asked if he wished to come to the theatre, but Lucan had declined and made the alternative suggestion to meet at the Clermont at 11:00 pm.
 He failed to arrive and did not answer his telephone when called.